ekin651/Tableau-Challenge/README.md

 * The map you choose should also be accompanied by a write-up unveiling any trends that were noticed during your analysis.

-**Finally, create your final presentation**
+**Finally, create my final presentation**

 * Create a Tableau story that brings together the visualizations, requested maps, and dashboards.
 * This is what will be presented to the officials, so be sure to make it professional, logical, and visually appealing.

 ## Considerations

-Remember, the people reading your analysis will **NOT** be data analysts.
-Your audience will be city officials, public administrators, and heads of New York City departments.
-Your data and analysis needs to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
-Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.
+Remember, the people reading my analysis will **NOT** be data analysts.
+My audience will be city officials, public administrators, and heads of New York City departments.
+My data and analysis needs to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
+My visualizations should be colorful enough to be included in press releases, and my analysis should be thoughtful enough for dictating programmatic changes.

 ## Submission

-Your final submission should include:
+My final submission should include:

 * A link to your Tableau Public workbook that includes:
   * 4-10 Total "Phenomenon" Visualizations